mlichwa/Feed-Importer-Micro-Blog/readme.txt

 * Set number of posts and category per feed.
 * Assign author to imported content.
 * Simple template for formatting imported content.
-* Option to append the no-follow tag to all outbond links for **better SEO.**
-* Option to block search indexing to prevent your content from appearing in search results.
+* Option to edit titles for short entries.
+By default formatted date of the publication is used.
 * If enabled, imported images are formated into Wordpress Galleries.
 (Enable- Download and save images locally.)
 * Imported content without a title is published as a Status (type of a Post).
 Longer content (with title) will be imported as normal posts.